Knee pain: know the symptoms, causes and prevention measures

 “An ounce of prevention is worth a pound of cure.”
 By Benjamin Franklin

-By the end of the day, we feel fortunate to witness the most inspiring stories of customers that have been through all the struggles of the coming of age and arthritis.
+At the end of the day, we feel fortunate to witness the most inspiring stories of customers that have been through all the struggles of aging and arthritis.
 It is always an emotional journey and we understand how coping with pain, limitation, frustration and dependency may affect our elders psychologically.

-So, if you have a loved one, a friend or colleague that suffers from knee pain, you may be able to picture the real obstacles they face.
-However, we must understand that it can be very stressful for them accepting their condition and their physical limitations.
+So if you have a loved one, a friend or colleague that suffers from knee pain, you may be able to picture the real obstacles they face.
+However, we must understand that it can be very stressful for them to accept their condition and their physical limitations.
 Apart from the pain, the inability to move freely within their home can create a sense of hopelessness and loss of control and even depression.
 It is difficult for our loved ones to understand they may no longer be capable of performing certain tasks.
-It is not uncommon for them to continue attempting their normal routine even if they physically are no longer able to.
+It is not uncommon for them to continue to attempt to keep up their normal routine even if they physically are no longer able to do so.

 As a caregiver, you definitely want to have the peace of mind to know your relative is safe, secure and has the freedom to move about their entire home with complete independence.